waggle-sensor/summer2020/ng/iterative-retraining/README.md

 ## Configuration Parameters

-These are stored in [`retrain.cfg`](./config/retrain.cfg) (or moved to the file of your choice) and should remain consistent for a given training and sample set
+Parameters for training are stored in [`retrain.cfg`](./config/retrain.cfg) (or moved to the file of your choice) and should remain consistent for a given training and sample set.
+All parameters listed here must be present in the configuration file.

+**To inherit parameters from a "parent" configuration,** specify the `inherit` property and provide the relative filepath from the directory executing the program to the parent configuration (e.g. `config/retrain.cfg`).
+All parameter values from the specified configuration will be used, except for those in the current file.
+See [`cars-retrain-60.cfg`](./config/cars-retrain-60.cfg) for an example.

 **Overall Parameters**

 High-level parameters affecting both initial training and retraining

 * `class_list`: list of classes, terminated with a blank line
-* `model_config`: YOLOv3 model definition file with hyperparameters
+* `model_config`: YOLOv3 model architecture file with hyperparameters (see [here](https://github.com/alexeyab/darknet#how-to-train-to-detect-your-custom-objects) for guidance)
 * `images_per_class`: target number of images per class for executing augmentation and retraining
 * `aug_compose`: boolean value (0 or 1) for using major transformations alongside minor ones
 * `early_stop`: boolean value to determine if early stopping will be used